 Camera app, here are some tips on what to do while taking your shots.

 - Make sure that the camera and flash lenses are clean and without fingerprints.
-The same goes for the laser autofocus sensor.
 Use a soft, clean, microfiber cloth to wipe them.

 For clear, sharp shots